imedkrisna/krisna/content/en/post/gula/index.md

 Indonesia import almost 70% of its sugar consumption from international market[^2].
 Not only Indonesians love its teh manis, but sugar is also play a crucial role in sugar refining industry.
 This industry is then supplying other industries like sugary drinks.

+{{% callout note %}}
+Previously I wrote that sugar-using industry also need to apply for sugar import to Ministry of Industry and Ministry of Trade.
+However according to Risetio, a person who once involved in this industry, sugar-using industry don't import.
+Instead, they buy domestically from sugar refinery who do the import.
+Not sure why sugar-using industry don't import directly.
+See thread below.
+{{% /callout %}}

 <blockquote class="twitter-tweet"><p lang="in" dir="ltr">Balesnya di sini aja Med.
 Jadi kalau baca artikel tersebut, ada 1 kesalahan paling krusial.
 Perusahaan industri pengguna gula (industri makanan dan minuman) TIDAK meminta rekomendasi impor maupun persetujuan impor gula.</p>&mdash; Risetioz (@risetioz) <a href="https://twitter.com/risetioz/status/1413680694774038531?ref_src=twsrc%5Etfw">July 10, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The regulation that restrict trade of sugar is MOT regulations.
 To be precise, it's [Peraturan Menteri Perdagangan Nomor 14 Tahun 2020](http://jdih.kemendag.go.id/peraturan/detail/1960/2) which superseeds Peraturan Menteri Perdagangan Nomor 117 Tahun 2015.
 This regulation put a quota restriction on sugar.
 According to the regulation, imports are allowed only to supply domestic industry and control inflation.
 How much quota to import is determined in a coordination meeting held by Coordinating Ministry of Economy.
 I feel like this is basically Ministry of Agriculture asking for low quota to protect farmers, while Ministry of Industry asking for high quota to help sugar-using industries.
 But I might be wrong.